Maritima are among the leading experts in the conservation and restoration of figureheads.

-Having restored many figureheads for collectors and museums, I have gained invaluable knowledge as to how they were constructed, and can therefore be sympathetically taken apart, with a good idea of what rot and failures lurk within.
+Having restored many figureheads for collectors and museums, I have gained a good insight as to how they were constructed, and can therefore be sympathetically taken apart, with a good idea of what rot and failures lurk within.

-By using the same tools (often of the same age) as those used originally, moving as they moved, such glorious shapes. can be re-created.
+By using the same tools (often of the same age) as those used originally, and with a knowledge of how such glorious shapes were formed, missing sections of carving can be re-created.

 Here are some of the figureheads that have been conserved / restored, illustrating some of the problems encountered.
 In taking on a new commission, I can generally give a reasonably accurate indication as to what work will be required and the cost involved.